 We believe in a just transition and putting people and the planet first

 Work towards a just transition to an equitable and sustainable new clean energy economy for communities and workers.
-Limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels; a new clean energy economy that relies on only wind, solar and geothermal energy, while prioritizing community led ownership of our energy system, and targeted community investment.
+Limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.
+Develop a new clean energy economy that relies on wind, solar and geothermal energy, while prioritizing community led ownership of our energy system, and targeted community investment.

 Ensure investments are targeted to create pathways for workers to have access to a livable wage, ensure that jobs protect workers, provide an equitable standard of living, and a right to collective bargaining, while improving the lives of communities of color, indigenous peoples, low-income people, and women, who have been historically excluded and underserved in government investment and programs.